ilsatoy/wichtel_bot/README.md

 ## Disclaimer
-I am new to programming and this is my first project. so please be kind.
+I am new to programming and this is my first project.
+So please be kind.
 When writing comments and explanations, i tend to think of the readers as people like me, who have little to no knowledge about coding and stuff.
 So please excuse the detailed readme and comments.

 ## How to use this code